 #6.
 Landeau chocolate / slice (3,50€)

 Lx Factory is definitely one of my favorite spots in town.
-It’s the official creative incubator of the city and I love the vibe around it.
+It’s the official creative incubator of the city and we love the vibe around it.
 It’s home for various portuguese alternative brands and food/bar/entertainment wise, each day is getting better with the opening of new cool places displaying their own unique identity.
 One of those spots is Landeau Chocolate.
-By far, one of my favorites chocolate cakes ever.
+By far, one of our favorites chocolate cakes ever.
 It’s a mindblowing combo of chocolaty moistness with pure cocoa power!
 A calorie-must you won’t regret.

 Hot tip: If you consider yourself the ultimate chocolate freak (#onlyforthebrave) on earth, don’t waste the opportunity and try their Pure Hot Chocolate (3,00€).